-- Nasdaq Level 2 market data.
+Nasdaq Level 2 market data.
 Determine ideal entry and exit points with real-time bids and market data.

-- Charting tools.
-Perform analysis with a variety of drawing tools and more than 50 technical indicators.
+Charting tools.
+Perform analysis with a variety of drawing tools and more than 63 technical indicators.

-- Research ratings.
+Research ratings.
 Tap into third-party analyst ratings to help you assess and compare securities.

-- Capital flows.
+Capital flows.
 Track company capital to identify performance trends.

-- Financial reports.
+Financial reports.
 View graphical financial reports to assess company finances.

-- Conditional alerts.
+Conditional alerts.
 Generate automated alerts that notify you about price fluctuations and indicator changes.

 Is Moomoo legit?

-That said, investors may be reassured to learn that Moomoo’s parent company, Futu Holdings, is a registered broker-dealer with the US Securities and Exchange Commission.
+Yes, Moomoo is a legit trading platform.
+Moomoo is headquartered in Palo Alto, California, and is a registered broker-dealer with the US Securities and Exchange Commission.
 It’s also a member of the Financial Industry Regulatory Authority and Securities Investor Protection Corporation.
-In the event that Moomoo goes under, funds are insured by the SIPC for up to $500,000, including up to $250,000 in cash balances.
+In the event that the brokerage goes under, funds are insured by the SIPC for up to $500,000, including up to $250,000 in cash balances.

 Moomoo reviews and complaints

-The only feedback we found is from investors who reviewed Moomoo’s mobile app through Google Play and the Apple App Store.
-As of October 2020, the app scores well from both Android and Apple users, earning 4.3 out of 5 stars over 957 reviews on Google Play and 4.6 out of 5 stars across 438 reviews in the Apple App Store.
+Moomoo feedback is scarce.
+Neither Moomoo nor its parent company have a BBB page, and the app has only 6 reviews on Trustpilot.
+Most of the feedback we found is from investors who reviewed Moomoo’s mobile app through Google Play and the Apple App Store.
+As of March 2022, the app scores well from both Android and Apple users, earning 4.1 out of 5 stars over 8,7313 reviews on Google Play and 4.7 out of 5 stars across 7,568 reviews in the Apple App Store.
 Investors report that the app is responsive, research data is plentiful and trades are executed quickly.